prathimacode-hub/ML-ProjectKart/README.md

 **Dataset** - This folder would have a .csv file.

 **Model** - This folder would have your project file (that is .ipynb file) be it analysis or prediction.
-Other than project file, it should also have a README.md using this [template](https://github.com/prathimacode-hub/ML-ProjectKart/blob/main/.github/readme_template.md).
-Any other related files can be added into this folder.
+Other than project file, it should also have a **'README.md'** using this [template](https://github.com/prathimacode-hub/ML-ProjectKart/blob/main/.github/readme_template.md) and **'requirements.txt'** file which would be enclosed with all needed add-ons and libraries that are included in the project

 **Images** - This folder would have images added if applicable.